Jan-Celin/music-harmonization/README.md

 ## Work breakdown structure

-1. Dataset preparation an preprocessing - 5 hours
+1. Dataset preparation and preprocessing - 5 hours
     - This part includes acquiring the dataset, analyzing the data, and doing the necessary preprocessing to make it usable in deep learning models.
 2. Model design and selection - 20 hours
     - This is an iterative process in which different model architectures will be tested and evaluated.
-After an analysis of the different designs one of the models will be chosen for fine-tuning.
+After an analysis of the different designs, one of the models will be chosen for fine-tuning.
 3. Model training and fine-tuning - 10 hours
     - During this step, the selected architecture will be trained on the data and the model hyperparameters will be fine-tuned.
-The result will be a trained model acompanied by performance metrics gathered from the test dataset.
+The result will be a trained model accompanied by performance metrics gathered from the test dataset.
 4. Building an application to present the results - 10 hours
     - An interactive application will be created, allowing users to input their own melodies and receive the harmonized version.
 5. Writing the final report - 6 hours